james-bowman/sparse/README.md

 Sparse matrix formats capitalise on this premise by only storing the non-zero values thereby reducing both storage/memory requirements and processing effort for manipulating the data.
 Sparse matrices can effectively be divided into 3 main categories:

 1. Creational - Sparse matrix formats suited to construction and building of matrices.
-Matrix formats in this category include DOK (Dictionary Of Keys) and COO (COOrdinate).
+Matrix formats in this category include DOK (Dictionary Of Keys) and COO (COOrdinate aka triplet).

 2. Operational - Sparse matrix formats suited to arithmetic operations e.g. multiplication.
 Matrix formats in this category include CSR (Compressed Sparse Row aka CRS - Compressed Row Storage) and CSC (Compressed Sparse Column aka CCS - Compressed Column Storage)